PunVas/RAG_sys/README.md

 *I have tried my best to make it work on both linux and windows but currently tested only on windows.*

+*I have use an LLM to generate some dummy functions like open_chrome, open_task_manager, etc.*
 It supports:
 - **Session Management** (track previous prompts and executions)
 - **Dynamic Function Execution** (run generated code securely)